Estimating Reeb chords using microlocal sheaf theory: Introduction

 \subsection{Motivation and Background}

 A contact manifold $(Y, \xi)$ is a $(2n+1)$-manifold $Y$ together with a maximal nonintegrable hyperplane distribution $\xi$.
 Assume that there exists a 1-form $\alpha \in \Omega^1(Y)$ called a contact form such that $\xi = \ker\alpha$ (this is equivalent to saying that $\xi$ is coorientable).
-Given a contact form $\alpha$, we define the Reeb vector field $R_\alpha$ to be the vector field satisfying
+We define the Reeb vector field $R_\alpha$ to be the vector field satisfying

 In a contact manifold $(Y, \ker\alpha)$, we consider Legendrian submanifolds $\Lambda \subset Y$ that are $n$-manifolds such that $T\Lambda \subset \xi|_\Lambda$.
 Reeb chords on $\Lambda$ are Reeb trajectories that both start and end on $\Lambda$.